Avcatalin/think-cell-template/README.md

 To view the project:

 -- Navigate to the project directory.
--- Open the index.html file in a web browser.
+-- Run the project using [npm start].

 For mobile preview you can view the project at https://think-cell-project.duoadv.ro/